-COBRA Coverage for Eligible Entertainment Industry Employees
+COBRA Premium Assistance for Eligible Entertainment Industry Employees

 Answer: You and your family have many new health insurance options available through NY State of Health: The Official Health Plan Marketplace.
 You can quickly compare health plan options and apply for assistance that could lower the cost of health coverage.
 Individuals and families may also qualify for free or low-cost coverage from Medicaid or Child Health Plus through the Marketplace.
 Anyone can apply.